noah-rush/Jeopardy-Online/README.md

 ## Implementation

 The app is built using react with an express server backend and mongoDB as the database.
 The app also uses Socket.IO to manage the multiplayer capability (relay buzzes, update scores, pick cartegories etc.).
+It uses react packages for speech recognition to listen to the users voice and pick the category, and for speech-to-text to read out the questions just like in realy jeopardy.

+## To-Do
+The styles are a little strange at the moment, I was focused on getting the gameplay to work when I built it, and the menus and answering interfaces are extremely bare bones at the moment.
+Would also like to add a more sophisticated system for detecting wrong or right answers.